Need to learn how to better price your plumbing jobs? This article is for you! We go through 5 easy steps to better

-In order to offer a quote, work backwards from your desired weekly take-home.
-If you want to take home $800 a week on a 40 workweek then there are a few things you need to keep in mind.
+To offer a quote, work backward from your desired weekly take-home.
+If you want to take home $800 a week on a 40-hour workweek, then there are a few things you need to keep in mind.
 For starters, you’ll lose around 30% (12 hours) of billable productivity due to driving, handling admin tasks, and so on.
 Therefore, you’re left with 28 hours per week of productive time.

-As a result, $800 per week is divided by 28 billable hours = $28.57; that number is the minimum you must charge per hour, but you have to add in money for taxes, vacation, insurance, pension, etc. (this is known as ‘labor burden’), so round up the hourly charge to $40 per hour.
+As a result, $800 per week is divided by 28 billable hours = $28.57; that number is the minimum you should charge per hour.
+But, don’t forget, you have to add in money for taxes, vacation, insurance, pension, etc. (this is known as ‘labor burden’), so round up the hourly charge to $40 per hour.

 Calculate your overhead and profit margin

-Calculating your overhead is key in our pricing plumbing work guide – that’s what it costs to keep your truck out on the road, the lights on, marketing, etc. Add that up and add on about 30% ($40 x 30% = $12), which brings you to a net of $52 per hour that you need to just break even on expenses and your weekly wage.
+Calculating your overhead is key in our pricing plumbing work guide – that’s what it costs to keep your truck out on the road, the lights on, marketing, etc. Add that all up and then add on about 30% ($40 x 30% = $12), which brings you to a net of $52 per hour that you need to just break even on expenses and your weekly wage.
 But hey, you also want to profit, so…

-Let’s say your ideal profit is 25% after everything is said and done, then calculate 25% of your total hourly rate ($52 x 25% = $13).
-Then add that to the top-line to arrive at a net billable hourly rate of $65.
+Let’s say your ideal profit is 25% after everything is said and done.
+Calculate 25% of your total hourly rate ($52 x 25% = $13) and then add that to the top-line to arrive at a net billable hourly rate of $65.
 And that is a reasonable and fair number!

 Find out the exact material costs, plus taxes, and add in any required permits, subcontracting, or extraordinary expenses we outlined above.
 Let’s say all this comes out to a total of $850.

 Figure out your total labor hours

-Now you need to determine the total amount of labor hours you need in order to complete the job, for example, let’s say it’s 10.
+Now you need to determine the total amount of labor hours you’ll need in order to complete the job; for this example, let’s say it’s 10.
 We need to multiply this by your hourly rate, so for our example, that’s $65 or $650 for the job.